The war on drugs is unjust and ineffective.

 Criminalising drugs doesn’t decrease drug use or sale, and it doesn't help to reduce drug-related harms.

 We must divest from this ineffective and unjust response to drugs.
-When we do, we free up essential funds to invest in programmes that prioritise community, health and justice.
-This includes harm reduction as well as other social and community programmes that benefit marginalised people and lead to healthier, safer societies.
+When we do, we free up essential funds to invest in programmes that prioritise community, health, climate, and justice.

 Join our campaign to invest in justice.

-We spend over USD 100 billion on drug law enforcement each year, but at last count investment in harm reduction totalled only USD 131 million.
-This is merely 5 percent of what is needed in low- and middle-income (LMI) countries.
+We spend over USD 100 billion on drug law enforcement each year, but at last count investment in harm reduction totalled only USD 151 million.
+This is merely 6 percent of what is needed in low- and middle-income (LMI) countries.
 Decades of punitive drug laws have not decreased drug use or sales.
 Instead, they have resulted in human rights violations, increased HIV and hepatitis, and the loss of life.
 These laws stigmatise and criminalise people, particularly those from marginalised communities.
 Globally, drug laws have upheld racist and colonial structures and resulted in poor health for people and communities.

 At the international level, prominent global powers exert influence over drug policy in low-and middle-income countries via funding flows, the provision of resources and technical assistance, and the promotion of prohibition.
 A striking example of this is the use of public funds for narcotics control, as governments use official development assistance (ODA) budgets to fund the global war on drugs.